 How to Change the Mac Address in macOS

 You may have heard the term “MAC address” mentioned in passing.
-But, what is a Mac address?
+But what is a Mac address?
 It’s a Media Access Control address—which means it’s a unique identifier for network interfaces that deal with a network segment.
 MAC addresses are assigned by a manufacturer to the network interface controller and become stored in the hardware.

 Essentially, a MAC address comes connected with the network adapter hardware in your computer.
 There may be times when your MAC address can cause problems connecting to the internet.
-For example, you may have updated your device’s hardware and need to register the new MAC address with your ISP.
+For example, you may have updated your device’s hardware and must register the new MAC address with your ISP.
 A more straightforward solution would be to update your MAC address.

 This article will teach you how to change your MAC address on a macOS device and answer some of your frequently asked questions.